ekeilty17/ekeilty17.github.io/_posts/blackjack-collection/2024-04-09-I-dont-trust-autoshufflers.md

 </div>
 </center>

 I was shocked at how effective this malicious shuffling algorithm was.
-The RSM $40$ group simulation is ridiculous for both card counters and basic strategy players.
-While the $25$ group simulation hovers around even for card counters, it's still incredibly losing for basic strategy players.
+The RSM $40$-group simulation is ridiculous for both card counters and basic strategy players.
+While the RSM $25$-group simulation hovers around even for card counters, it's still incredibly losing for basic strategy players.
 This algorithm is so losing that there's no way casinos actually use it because people would notice.

 <br>